home-assistant/home-assistant.io/source/_components/sensor.history_stats.markdown

 logo: home-assistant.png
 ha_category: Sensor
 ha_iot_class: "Local Polling"
-ha_release: "0.38"
+ha_release: 0.39
 ---

-The `history_stats` sensor platform provides quick statistics about another component, using data from the history.
+The `history_stats` sensor platform provides quick statistics about another component or platforms, using data from the [history](/components/history/).

 It can track how long the component has been in a specific state, in a custom time period.

-Examples of what you can track :
+Examples of what you can track:

 - How long you were at home this week
 - How long the lights were ON yesterday
 - How long you watched TV today